Wales breaks

 Why visit Wales?

 Wales is a spectacular natural playground and provides endless opportunities for adventure.
 With 870 miles of uninterrupted coastal walking, the Wales Coast Path is the perfect destination for both walkers and families wishing to explore the country’s hundreds of lovely beaches and pretty seaside towns.
-Snowdonia is a great place for all the family to really stretch their legs, or for the more adventurous type to fully explore it’s impressive 3,560 foot height in all its glory.
+Snowdonia is a great place for all the family to really stretch their legs, or for the more adventurous type to fully explore its impressive 3,560 foot height in all its glory.
 The coast offers the chance for water sports enthusiasts to try their hand at a wide range of activities, including surfing, sea kayaking and kitesurfing.
 Thrill-seekers can enjoy climbing, abseiling and caving, while cyclists can indulge themselves in over 1,400 miles of cycle networks and mountain bike trails.
 You’ll find many family-friendly activity centres across the country offering the chance for adventure breaks and equestrian activities.
 The great outdoors offers a wide range of options for cheap weekend breaks in Wales for those on a limited budget.

 With its stunning scenery and dramatic mountain ranges, Wales provides the perfect backdrop for a romantic break.
 Portmeirion, the gorgeous, whimsical Italianate village opened by Sir Clough Williams-Ellis in 1926, could be the perfect destination for a weekend away with your partner.

 If you’re planning a visit with friends, the vibrant cities of Cardiff and Swansea make a great destination for short breaks in Wales.
-With fabulous shopping, great restaurants, a buzzing nightlife and some spectacular sporting events, you’ll never find yourself short of things to do.
+With fabulous shopping, great restaurants, buzzing nightlife and some spectacular sporting events, you’ll never find yourself short of things to do.

 A brief history